Barcoding Invariants and Their Comparison: Background

 \begin{definition}[{\cite[Definition 2.13]{blanchette_exact_2023}}] An \emph{additive invariant on $\cD$} is a group homomorphism $f : \ksp(\cD) \rightarrow G$ for some abelian group $G$. \end{definition}

 A natural way of defining the fineness and coarseness of an additive invariant is by measuring its discriminating power.
-Since the failure to distinguish between two objects \( M, N \in \cD \) is indicated by the containment of \( [M] - [N] \) in \( \ker(f) \), the following definition provides a natural method for comparing two additive invariants in terms of their discriminating power at two different levels; see Items \ref{item:comparison of invariants2} and \ref{item:equivalent discriminating power} below. \begin{definition} Let $f$ and $g$ be additive invariants on $\cD$.
+Since the failure to distinguish between two objects \( M, N \in \cD \) is indicated by the containment of \( [M] - [N] \) in \( \ker(f) \), the following definition provides a natural method for comparing two additive invariants in terms of their discriminating power. \begin{definition} Let $f$ and $g$ be additive invariants on $\cD$.
 We say that: \begin{enumerate}[label=(\roman*)] \item $f$ is \emph{finer} than $g$ if $\ker f \subseteq \ker g$.
 In this case, we write $f \gtrsim g$. \end{enumerate} Clearly, $\gtrsim$ is a preorder on the collection of additive invariants on $\cD$.
-We also say that: \begin{enumerate}[label=(\roman*),resume] \item $f$ and $g$ are \emph{incomparable} if $f \not\gtrsim g$ and $g\not\gtrsim f$. \item $f$ and $g$ \emph{have equal discriminating power} if $f \gtrsim g$ and $g \gtrsim f$, i.e. $\ker(f)=\ker(g)$.
-In this case, we write $f \sim g$, and we also say that $f$ and $g$ are \emph{equivalent}. \item $f$ and $g$ have \emph{equivalent discriminating power} if $\ker(f)$ and $\ker(g)$ are isomorphic. \end{enumerate} \end{definition}
+We also say that: \begin{enumerate}[label=(\roman*),resume] \item $f$ and $g$ are \emph{incomparable} if $f \not\gtrsim g$ and $g\not\gtrsim f$. \item $f$ and $g$ \emph{have equal discriminating power} if $f \gtrsim g$ and $g \gtrsim f$, i.e. $\ker f=\ker g$.
+In this case, we write $f \sim g$, and we also say that $f$ and $g$ are \emph{equivalent}. \end{enumerate} \end{definition}

 We remark that any additive invariant $f:\ksp(\cD)\rightarrow G$ is equivalent to $f':\ksp(\cD)\rightarrow \ima f$ that is simply obtained by restricting the codomain of $f$ to its image.

 The relation $\gtrsim$ can be reformulated as follows; in fact, this reformulated version was used as the definition of $\gtrsim$ in \cite[Definition 2.4]{amiot2024invariants}.